Tekhne/todo/README.md

 # Overview

-This is a todo application using React and Ruby on Rails.
+This is a work-in-progress todo application using React and Ruby on Rails.

 # Tests